dLogan807/rend-origin/README.md

 After switching to another origin, run `/function rend:remove_all_modifiers` and `/scale reset pehkui:visibility @s` to remove attribute modifiers set by this origin.

+Due to a bug with Origins alpha 12, attribute modifiers added through powers will apply when unintended.

 ### Lore

 A specialised subclass of an ancient race.
 Not excelling in physical strength